Info point Viamala

 Abb.
 3 heutiges Stollengebäude

-The natural mountain lake was drained by an artificial tunnel (Fig. 2) due to an assumed connection between the lake and the landslides in 1910,
+The natural mountain lake was drained through an artificial tunnel (Fig. 2) in 1910 due to an assumed connection between the lake and the landslides,

 Description

-The emptying of the lake was to build a tunnel at the height of the new lake level to near the shoreline of the water.
-In addition, a shaft with sufficient distance to the lake shore and trench between the shaft and the lake was to be built, which could then drain the water from the lake via the tunnel (Fig. 2).
+The emptying of the lake envisaged the construction of a tunnel at the level of the new lake level up to near the shoreline of the water.
+In addition, a shaft was to be constructed with sufficient distance to the lake shore and a ditch between the shaft and the lake, which could then drain the water from the lake via the tunnel (Fig. 2).

-In order to prevent the risk of erosion, both tunnels and vertical shafts as well as the trench to be excavated to the lake have been solidly built with wood.
-Despite inaccurate and dangerous construction work, the construction of the tunnel succeeded and the water of the lake could be discharged (Fig. 1).
+To prevent the risk of erosion, the tunnel and vertical shaft as well as the trench to be excavated to the lake were solidly lined with wood.
+Despite inaccurate and dangerous construction work, the tunnel was successfully built and the water from the lake could be drained away (Fig. 1).

-Today's tunnel after the re-damming of the lake
+Today's tunnel after the lake was dammed up again

 The new water pipe was laid through the former tunnel (Fig. 3).
-The new pipe (Fig. 4) draws the water required for technical snowmaking in winter.
+In winter, the water required for technical snowmaking is drawn off through the new pipe (Fig. 4).

 Some concrete rings of the former tunnel will soon be set up for visitors (Fig. 5).